Serving Boulder County Since 1949

 In addition to the above treatments, moisture chamber goggles can prevent excessive tear evaporation.
 Serum tears, a specialized artificial tear made with a person’s own blood components, can also help.

-For cases of severe dry eye disease that does not respond to the treatments I’ve described here, I can perform an in-clinic procedure that permanently seals the tear duct openings.
+For cases of severe dry eye disease that do not respond to the treatments I’ve described here, I can perform an in-clinic procedure that permanently seals the tear duct openings.

 BACK